Eschatologue/CM_wiki/docs/class/paladin/blade.md

 ***Blindsight.*** You have Blindsight equals to your Aura of Protection's range.

-***Improved Opportunity Attack.*** You have **:d20-adv: Advantage**{ .em } when you make an :rsc-r: Opportunity Attack.
+***Improved Opportunity Attack.*** You have **:d20-adv: Advantage**{ .d20 } when you make an :rsc-r: Opportunity Attack.
 Moreover, when a creature you can see hits you with a melee attack, you can make an :rsc-r: Opportunity Attack against it.

 ### Level 20: Warrior of Legend